Contacting Dr. Todd Finnerty, Psy.D.

 Dr. Finnerty provides impairment evaluations for the Ohio Industrial Commission.
 He is available for some Workers Compensation related services as needed.
 He is a BWC provider but is not currently

-Can you schedule a fitness-for-duty evaluation quickly?
+Will you schedule a fitness-for-duty evaluation?

 Do you perform full neuropsychological testing batteries?